|Home Institution:||University of Bern, Bern, Switzerland|

 In a globalized world, flows, feedbacks and spill-overs of material, goods and services, and respective drivers and impacts between local and distant land systems are the norm and not the exception.
-In some domains, such as trade-flows and supply chains and networks (e.g. www.trase.earth), some aspects of interconnectivity of places can be captured, characterized and visualized.
-In important globalized impact on land systems is the enormous increase of Large Scale Land Acquisitions in the last decade, mainly targeted at export oriented commodities.
-While there is an increasing understanding of local impacts of LSLA, there is a lack of approaches to capture, characterize and especially visualizing spill-overs and feedbacks with neighboring or distant places and systems (e.g. land use displacement effects of LSLAs to neighboring or distant places).
+In some domains, such as trade-flows and supply chains, some aspects of interconnectivity of places can already be captured and visualized (e.g. www.trase.earth).
+The enormous increase of Large Scale Land Acquisitions (LSLA) in the last decade, mainly targeted at export oriented commodities (e.g. Oil Palm, rubber) lead to large changes in land system especially in the global South.
+While there is an increasing understanding of local impacts of such LSLA, there is a lack of approaches to capture, characterize and especially visualizing spill-overs and feedbacks with neighbouring or distant places and systems (e.g. land use displacement effects of LSLAs to neighbouring or distant places).

-On this backdrop this PhD aims at developing an system to capture, characterize and visualize feedbacks and spill-overs using LSLA cases in Myanmar, Laos and/or Madagascar.
-This will largely be based on various secondary data sets from different sources, but some fieldwork is envisaged.
+On this backdrop this PhD aims at developing a system to capture, characterize and visualize feedbacks and spill-overs using LSLA cases in mainland Southeast Asia, likely Myanmar and/or Laos.
+The research will largely be based on various already available large data sets from different sources, but some fieldwork is envisaged.
 This research will lead to:

-- Creation of knowledge of spill-overs and feedbacks in LSLAs,
+- Creation of knowledge of spill-overs and feedbacks in large scale land acquisitions (LSLA)

-- Development of a framework and indicator set to capture and characterize spill-over and feedbacks related to LSLAs, and
+- Development of a framework and indicator set to capture and characterize spill-over and feedbacks related to LSLAs

-- An approach and tool to visualize the interconnected flows and impacts of local and distant system in relation to LSLA.
+- A (online) tool to visualize the interconnected flows and impacts of local and distant system in relation to LSLA.

 The PhD will be jointly supervised by Andreas Heinimann (University of Bern, Switzerland) and Peter Verburg (Institute for Environmental Studies, VU University Amsterdam, Netherlands).
-A secondment is foreseen at the Forest Trust, TFT in Nyon Switzerland.
+A secondment is foreseen at the Forest Trust (www.tft-earth.org) in Nyon Switzerland.

 The University of Bern (UNIBE) is one of the leading universities in Switzerland, with 8 faculties, some 160 institutes and 8 Graduate Schools, almost 17,000 students, and close to 4,000 full time employees.
-The Centre for Development and Environment (CDE) is an interdisciplinary research centre of the University of Bern affiliated to the Institute of Geography (GIUB) of the UNIBE.
+The Centre for Development and Environment (CDE) is an interdisciplinary centre of excellence in research for Sustainable Development of the University of Bern.
 Its overarching goal is to produce and share knowledge for sustainable development in collaboration with partners in the global North and South.